 - 1. One representative from each of the following teacher education programs: Art, Elementary, English, Health/Physical Education, Mathematics, Music, Reading, School Administrator, School Counselor, Physical Science, Biological Sciences, Social Sciences, Special Education, and Spanish. - 2.
 The Director of the Office of Teacher Education Services. - 3.
 The Teacher Education Services Certification Officer. - 4.
 The chairperson of Educational Instruction and Leadership Department. - 5.
-The Graduate Coordinator of the School of Education and Behavioral Sciences. - 6.
-Two student members consisting of the Presidents (or their designees) of Kappa Delta Pi and from SOEA or a NCATE learned society representative.
-The SOEA and NCATE learned society representative will be on a two-year rotation basis. - 7.
-Four members of the community consisting of one parent, a teacher, and a school administrator.
-Members will serve staggered two-year terms. - 8.
-A representative from each of the off-campus sites will be an ex-officio member of the Teacher Education Counil.

-3.6.4 Planning and Resource Council
+The Graduate Coordinator of the School of Education and Behavioral Sciences.

+3.6.2 Other Councils and Committees

+Administrative Council